Les Boréades

-Les Boréades is a tragédie lyrique mise en musique, or a lyric tragedy put into music, a type of opera, in five acts by Jean-Philippe Rameau (1683-1764).
-It is the last of his five such works.
+Les Boréades is the final opera composed by Jean-Philippe Rameau (1683–1764).
+The work takes the form of a tragédie lyrique in five acts.
 The libretto, attributed to Louis de Cahusac (1706–1759), is loosely based on the Greek legend of Abaris the Hyperborean and includes Masonic elements; the Boréades are the descendants of Boréas.
+Though evidently rehearsed in 1763, the work was yet unperformed by Rameau's death in 1764.

 Background

 There were no known performances of this opera in Rameau's lifetime.
 The work was in rehearsal in 1763 at the Paris Opéra, probably for a private performance at the court at Choisy.
 It is not known why the performance was abandoned, though many theories have been put forward, including that factions at court fought over it, the music was too difficult, there were subversive plot elements, and that the Opéra was burnt down in the month of rehearsals.
 The first known performance of the work was in 1770 in a concert performance at Lille.
 J. J. M. Decroix had collected Rameau's works after the composer's death, and thus ensured survival of this score.
 The Bibliothèque Nationale housed the collected works, including various manuscripts related to this opera.